wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Perform data backup automatically</strong> - Configure backups to be taken automatically based on a periodic schedule, or by changes in the dataset.
 RDS instances, EBS volumes, DynamoDB tables, and S3 objects can all be configured for automatic backup.
 AWS Marketplace solutions or third-party solutions can also be used.

-   * <strong>Perform periodic recovery of the data to verify backup integrity and processes</strong> - Validate that your backup process implementation meets your recovery time objectives (RTO) and recovery point objectives (RPO) by performing a recovery test.
+   * <strong>Perform periodic recovery of the data to verify backup integrity and processes</strong> - Validate that backup process implementation meets recovery time objectives (RTO) and recovery point objectives (RPO) by performing a recovery test.

-9. How do you use fault isolation to protect your workload?
+9. How do you use fault isolation to protect workloads?

    * <strong>Deploy the workload to multiple locations</strong> - Distribute workload data and resources across multiple Availability Zones or, where necessary, across AWS Regions.
 These locations can be as diverse as required.

-   * <strong>Automate recovery for components constrained to a single location</strong> - If components of the workload can only run in a single Availability Zone or on-premises data center, you must implement the capability to do a complete rebuild of the workload within your defined recovery objectives.
+   * <strong>Automate recovery for components constrained to a single location</strong> - If components of the workload can only run in a single Availability Zone or on-premises data center, you must implement the capability to do a complete rebuild of the workload within defined recovery objectives.

    * <strong>Use bulkhead architectures</strong> - Like the bulkheads on a ship, this pattern ensures that a failure is contained to a small subset of requests/users so the number of impaired requests is limited, and most can continue without error.
 Bulkheads for data are usually called partitions or shards, while bulkheads for services are known as cells.

-9. How do you design your workload to withstand component failures?
+9. How do you design workloads to withstand component failures?

-   * <strong>Monitor all components of the workload to detect failures</strong> - Continuously monitor the health of your workload so that you and your automated systems are aware of degradation or complete failure as soon as they occur.
+   * <strong>Monitor all components of the workload to detect failures</strong> - Continuously monitor the health of workloads so that people and automated systems are aware of degradation or complete failure as soon as they occur.
 Monitor for key performance indicators (KPIs) based on business value.

    * <strong>Fail over to healthy resources</strong> - Ensure that if a resource failure occurs, that healthy resources can continue to serve requests.
 For location failures (such as Availability Zone or AWS Region) ensure you have systems in place to fail over to healthy resources in unimpaired locations.

    * <strong>Automate healing on all layers</strong> - Upon detection of a failure, use automated capabilities to perform actions to remediate.

-   * <strong>Use static stability to prevent bimodal behavior</strong> - Bimodal behavior is when your workload exhibits different behavior under normal and failure modes, for example, relying on launching new instances if an Availability Zone fails.
+   * <strong>Use static stability to prevent bimodal behavior</strong> - Bimodal behavior is when a workload exhibits different behavior under normal and failure modes, for example, relying on launching new instances if an Availability Zone fails.
 You should instead build workloads that are statically stable and operate in only one mode.
 In this case, provision enough instances in each Availability Zone to handle the workload load if one AZ were removed and then use Elastic Load Balancing or Amazon Route 53 health checks to shift load away from the impaired instances.

    * <strong>Send notifications when events impact availability</strong> - Notifications are sent upon the detection of significant events, even if the issue caused by the event was automatically resolved.